flavius/vim-tabs/README.md

+# Why it matters?
+Productivity in vim matters.

-# vim-tabs
+# What it does

-Vim plugin which helps you to use tabs correctly and productively.
+It helps you use tabs correctly and productively.

 This plugin is a work in progress, but it introduces the notion of "context", which, when paired with vim tabs, can be very powerful.